marcos-sem-s/datacamp-exercises/Understanding Data Engineering/03 - Moving and processing data.md

 | Leveraging the cloud instead of having our own on-premises data center allows us to use just the resources we need, when we need them. | Multicloud solutions reduce security and governance concerns. |
 | Cloud computing encompasses storage, database and computing solutions. | EC2, S3 and RDS are solutions offered by Microsoft Azure. |
 | A multicloud solution reduces reliance on a single vendor. | Cloud computing reduces all kinds of risk. |

+> Well played!
+You've empowered your data engineer intern.
+Now, not only does she have a more nuanced point of view and knows she can come to you with questions, you also sense that your intern is better prepared for her job.
+One last exercise to check how well you know the different cloud providers and their respective solutions!

 <br>